-The 7 Best Technology Mutual Funds to Buy
+The 7 Best Technology Mutual Funds in 2019

 Technology Mutual Funds: Best Way to Invest in the Tech Sector

-Perhaps the greatest advantage of buying technology mutual funds is that investors can gain access and exposure to dozens or hundreds of technology stocks in just one fund.
-Another advantage, as is the case with other mutual funds and ETFs, is that the investor does not need to spend time researching and analyzing individual stocks.
-Instead, they can buy a low-cost index fund or a top actively-managed fund that concentrates its holdings in a number of technology stocks.
+Perhaps the greatest advantage of buying technology mutual funds is that investors can gain access and exposure to dozens or even hundreds of technology stocks in just one fund.
+Another advantage is that the investor doesn't have to spend time researching and analyzing individual stocks.
+She can instead buy a low-cost index fund or a top actively managed fund that concentrates its holdings in a number of technology stocks.

-To reduce your analysis and research time even further, we put together a list of the best technology mutual funds on the market today.
-To arrive at our final list of seven technology funds, I eliminated funds that charge loads and those that have high expense ratios.
-I then looked at other key criteria, such as long-term performance record and manager tenure (for actively-managed funds).
+To come up with a list of the best technology funds available, we've eliminated funds that charge loads and those that have high expense ratios.
+We then considered other key criteria, such as long-term performance record and manager tenure for actively-managed funds.

-- T. Rowe Price Global Technology (PRGTX): If you're looking for a diversified technology sector fund that invests in tech stocks around the world, PRGTX is an outstanding choice.
-Performance has historically outpaced major benchmarks, especially for the most important time periods, such as the 3-, 5-, and 10-year annualized returns.
-Expenses are 0.90 percent and the minimum initial investment is $2,500.
-Note: Like many actively-managed funds that are responsibly managed, PRGTX tends to close to new investors when assets grow large.
-Be sure to check the fund is open to new investors before making this fund your final selection!
+Like many actively managed funds that are responsibly managed, PRGTX tends to close to new investors when assets grow large.
+Be sure to check that the fund is open to new investors before making this fund your final selection.

-- Columbia Global Technology Growth (CMTFX): Equally as compelling as PRGTX, CMTFX is a well-managed technology mutual fund that invests in tech stocks around the globe.
+CMTFX is a well-managed technology mutual fund that invests in tech stocks around the globe.
 Like the other technology funds on our list, CMTFX has a consistent track record of beating category averages.
-The expense ratio is 1.09 percent and the minimum initial investment is $2,000.
+The expense ratio is 1 percent.

-- Vanguard Information Technology Index (VITAX): This tech sector fund from Vanguard will appeal to wealthy investors that want a low-cost, passively-managed mutual fund.
-With a minimum initial purchase of $100,000 the everyday investors will be priced out of this gem of fund.
-However, there is good news for Vanguard funds that love index funds: There is an ETF version (ticker: VGT) that has the same low expense ratio of 0.10 percent.
+This tech sector fund from Vanguard will appeal to wealthy investors who want a low-cost, passively managed mutual fund, but everyday investors will be priced out of this gem with a minimum initial purchase of $100,000.
+There's good news, however: A Vanguard ETF version (ticker VGT) has the same low expense ratio of 0.10 percent.

-- Blackrock Science and Technology Opportunities (BGSAX): Yes, BGSAX does have a front load but Blackrock offers a load-waived version of the fund, often found in 401(k) plans.
-With that formality out of the way, BGSAX shares all of the qualities of our top technology funds with exception of the expense ratio is a bit high at 1.45 percent.
-However, if you are able to buy one of the share classes with lower expenses, BGSAX is an outstanding technology mutual fund.
+Yes, BGSAX does have a front load, but BlackRock offers a load-waived version of the fund that's often found in 401(k) plans.
+BGSAX shares all the qualities of our top technology funds with exception of the expense ratio—it's a bit high at 1.17 percent in January 2019.
+If you're able to buy one of the share classes with lower expenses, however, BGSAX is an outstanding technology mutual fund.

 Investors Best Suited for Technology Mutual Funds